 ITS 199 Career Exploration Internship (1 hr.)
-In this course, you will have the opportunity to investigate the world of work through participation in an internship, working a minimum total of 50 hours (3-5 hours/week) at your internship site.
+In this course, you will have the opportunity to investigate the world of work through participation in an internship, working a minimum total of 35 hours (2-3 hours/week) at your internship site.
 Internships represent a learning strategy that integrates practical work experience with a directed, reflective, academic component to help you develop personal, professional, and academic competencies.

 ITS 399 Departmental Internship (1, 2, 3, or 4 hrs.)
-This course provides students the opportunity to participate in a planned, professionally supervised work experience related to their on-campus academic program and career interests.
-The intern is the chief architect of his/her learning and must initiate their own learning contract, keep a learning journal, participate in regular discussions with their faculty sponsor and complete a final project.
-Students must complete the necessary paperwork with the Internship Coordinator in the Office of Career Services.
-The intern will be awarded elective credit in the department associated with the internship experience and will receive credit on a CR/F basis.
-Prerequisites: Junior standing and initial interview with the Internship Coordinator.
+This course provides students the opportunity to participate in a professionally-supervised work experience related to their academic program and career interests.
+The intern is the chief architect of his/her learning and must initiate his/her own learning goals, keep a learning journal, participate in regular discussions with a faculty sponsor and complete a final project.
+Students must complete the necessary online form through the Internship Coordinator in the Center for Career Development.
+The intern will be awarded elective credit in the department associated with the internship experience and will receive credit on a CR/D/F basis.
+Prerequisites: Junior standing and initial discussion with the Internship Coordinator.